-- Staff will continue improving and enhancing the existing operational version of the demographic and economic macro forecasting model. - Staff will continue improving and enhancing the existing operational version of the landuse micro forecasting model. - Staff, in cooperation with the Travel Demand Modeling group, will develop scenario-based regional integrated "land use-transportation" small-area population and employment forecasts for transportation planning purposes. - Staff will institute high, medium, and low migration scenarios, which produces three alternatives sets of population and employment control totals. - Staff will develop person and household-level forecast data as an input to the travel demand model.
+- Staff will continue improving and enhancing the existing operational version of the demographic and economic macro forecasting model. - Staff will continue improving and enhancing the existing operational version of the land- use micro forecasting model. - Staff will produce scheduled updates of population, employment and land use forecast. - Staff, in cooperation with the Travel Demand Modeling group, will develop scenariobased regional integrated "land use-transportation" small-area population and employment forecasts for transportation planning purposes.